wangjunlem/msianspr-covid-faq/non-pca-sg-to-my.md

 You will need to print out, fill in, and sign a [Letter of Undertaking](http://www.nadma.gov.my/images/nadma/documents/garispanduan/LATEST_LOU.pdf) stating that you agree to pay any quarantine costs applicable (accommodation and Covid-19 test).

+You must also do a pre-departure swab test up to 3 days before your departure to Malaysia.

 At least 3 working days before entering, you should also:

 1. download MySejahtera